-(1) Without Events2HVAC, most buildings are controlled by a fixed weekly or daily occupancy schedule.
+(1) Scheduling without Events2HVAC.
+Most buildings are controlled by a fixed weekly or daily occupancy schedule.
 HVAC turns on at a certain time in the morning and doors are unlocked.
 At a specified time in the evening, HVAC returns to unoccupied settings and doors are locked.
 This wastes a lot of energy by heating and cooling empty rooms because schedules are not narrowly defined.

 Some common uses for event scheduling with Events2HVAC include:

-(3) With dynamic zone scheduling actions, a base schedule is set for each zone, such as 9 am to 5 pm, Monday – Friday.
+(3) Scheduling with dynamic zone scheduling actions.
+A base schedule is set for each zone, such as 9 am to 5 pm, Monday – Friday.
 During this time the zone will always be set to occupied.
 Outside of this base schedule, however, Events2HVAC will look at the first scheduled event for each day and send a start command for the HVAC equipment at whatever pre-start time is defined.
 In the evening, Events2HVAC will send a stop command at the end of the last event each day.
 The diagram below illustrates dynamic zone scheduling – note that equipment continues to run in the middle of the day even if no events are scheduled.

 Some common uses for dynamic zone scheduling with Events2HVAC include:

 Large building air handlers (AHUs) that you don’t want to cycle on and off – these may be older AHUs or AHUs in older buildings that have a longer recovery time to get to the desired temperature

 K-12 schools, office buildings, and other facilities with base schedules and frequent after-hours or early morning events

 Outside door access control for a building or group of buildings

 If you are currently using Events2HVAC and would like to enable this feature, please contact firstname.lastname@example.org.